-We would welcome any comments you might have on this document.
-Please would you ensure that your comments are received by the Council by 5pm on Thursday 5th March 2015 at the latest?
+We would welcome any comments you might have on this the Post-Submission Main Modifications to this document.
+Please would you ensure that your comments are received by the Council by 5pm on Thursday 5th March 2015 11.45pm on Thursday 1st December 2016 at the latest?
 Comments received after this date will not be considered.